Find code changes and other history with CodeLens

 Linked work items in Visual Studio 2019

-Find linked work items by selecting the work items indicator or by pressing Alt+8.
+Find linked work items by selecting the work items indicator or use the Alt+8 keyboard shortcut:

 Linked code reviews in Visual Studio 2019

 Find linked code reviews by selecting the reviews indicator.
-To use the keyboard, hold down the Alt key and then press Left arrow or Right arrow to navigate the indicator options.
+To use the keyboard, hold the Alt key and select the Left Arrow or Right Arrow to browse the indicator options.

 Linked bugs in Visual Studio 2019

-Find linked bugs by selecting the bugs indicator or by pressing Alt+7.
+Find linked bugs by selecting the bugs indicator or use the Alt+7 keyboard shortcut:

 Contact the owner of an item in Visual Studio 2019

-Find the author of an item by selecting the authors indicator or by pressing Alt+5.
+Find the author of an item by selecting the authors indicator or use the Alt+5 keyboard shortcut:

 Open the shortcut menu for an item to see the contact options.
-If you have Teams installed, you might see options similar to those in the following screenshot:
+If you have Teams installed, you might see options similar to the following screenshot:

 Associated unit tests in Visual Studio 2019